yangrui9501/Filter1/README.md

 ## Example: LPF

-This example demonstrates how to intantiate a low-pass filter object and filter out the noise signal.
+This example illustrates the process of creating a low-pass filter (LPF) object and effectively eliminating the noise signal through digital filtering.

 ```cpp
 // 2023-05-24